Sustainability in the Classroom

 - printing multiple lecture slides on a single page.
 Handouts from PowerPoint can be printed with up to 9 slides per page.
 Handouts from PowerPoint can be printed with up to 9 slides per page.

-- creating a Blackboard site for your course and posting all class documents to it.
-Use the Announcement tool in Blackboard to notify students of new content.
+- creating a Quercus site for your course and posting all class documents to it.
+Use the Announcement tool in Quercus to notify students of new content.

 - whenever possible, allowing students to purchase an older, used edition of the textbook.